ValveSoftware/source-sdk-2013/.github/ISSUE_TEMPLATE/bug-report---code.md

 ---
-name: Visuals/Graphics - Bug report
+name: Bug report - Code
-about: Create a bug report related to visual issues. (e.g. shaders, projected textures, etc.)
+about: Create a bug report related to the source code itself. (e.g. a compile error)
-title: "[VISUAL] "
+title: "[CODE] "
 labels: Bug
 assignees: ''